tax and super

 The importance of choosing the right beneficiary for tax purposes

-Robyn had a partner and daughter with half her assets held in super and half her assets held outside of super.
+Robyn had a partner and daughter (aged 27 and living away from the family home) with half her assets held in super and half her assets held outside of super.
 She wanted to split her estate equally between the two of them and minimise tax where possible in the process.
 She makes a binding nomination in favour of her partner and then outlines in her will who receives the remainder of her estate.

 As the partner is a dependant for tax purposes, they will receive the super benefit tax free.